Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 | Global changes | Slide Master | One-time setup, permanent consistency |

 Our recommendation: Learn the keyboard shortcuts (Ctrl+Shift+C/V).
-They're faster once memorized and more flexible for complex formatting workflows.
+They are faster once memorized and more flexible for complex formatting workflows.

 Summary#

 Copying formatting in PowerPoint is essential for maintaining consistency across professional presentations.
-Here's what you need to know:
+Here are the key takeaways:

 Key shortcuts: